 Urticaria (Hives) and Angioedema

 If the cause of your hives can be identified, you can manage the condition by avoiding that trigger.
+Triggers for hives are more likely to be identified if your hives have been present for a shorter period of time.
 Treating hives or angioedema is often successful with oral antihistamines that control the itch and recurrence of the rash.

 If the rash is not controlled with a standard dose of the antihistamine, your doctor may suggest increasing the dose for better control of your symptoms.
 If antihistamines do not control the rash, or if it leaves bruises, then it is important that your doctor rules out other causes which may need alternative therapies.
 Sometimes chronic hives without a known cause may be resistant to antihistamine treatment.
-Omalizumab is an injectable biologic therapy that may be useful in such cases.
+Omalizumab, an injectable IgE antibody biologic therapy approved for individuals 12 and older with chronic spontaneous urticaria, may be useful in such cases.

 If you are on certain blood pressure medicines (ACE inhibitors) and develop angioedema, it is important to consult your doctor.
 Changing to another blood pressure medicine may help the angioedema go away.